Regular sets in Cayley graphs: Introduction

 \begin{theorem} Let $G$ be a group and let $H$ be a non-trivial normal subgroup of $G$.
 Then the following statements are equivalent: \begin{enumerate} \item[{\rm(a1)}] $G$ and $H$ satisfy condition \eqref{equ9}; \item[{\rm(a2)}] $H$ is a perfect code of $G$; \item[{\rm(a3)}] $H$ is an $(a,b)$-regular set of $G$ for every pair of integers $a$ and $b$ with $0\leqslant a\leqslant|H|-1$ and $0\leqslant b\leqslant |H|$ such that $\gcd(2,|H|-1)$ divides $a$. \end{enumerate} And the following statements are also equivalent: \begin{enumerate} \item[{\rm(b1)}] $G$ and $H$ satisfy condition \eqref{equ9}, and $|H|$ is even; \item[{\rm(b2)}] $H$ is a total perfect code of $G$; \item[{\rm(b3)}] $H$ is an $(a,b)$-regular set of $G$ for every pair of integers $a$ and $b$ with $0\leqslant a\leqslant|H|-1$ and $0\leqslant b\leqslant |H|$. \end{enumerate} \end{theorem}

 The equivalence of (a1) and (a2) and that of (b1) and (b2) have been proved in \cite[Theorem~2.2]{HXZ2018}.
 So the essence of Theorem \ref{thm5} lies in that (a2) implies (a3) and (b2) implies (b3).
 Moreover, as will be seen in Construction \ref{con1}, based on an inverse-closed subset $S_0$ of $G\setminus\{e\}$ such that $\Cay(G,S_0)$ admits $H$ as a perfect code, we will give a construction of an inverse-closed subset $S$ of $G\setminus\{e\}$ such that $\Cay(G,S)$ admits $H$ as an $(a, b)$-regular set.
 A construction of an inverse-closed subset $S_0$ of $G\setminus\{e\}$ such that $\Cay(G,S_0)$ admits a given normal subgroup $H$ satisfying \eqref{equ9} as a perfect code was given in the proof of \cite[Theorem~2.2]{HXZ2018}.
-Combining this construction with Construction \ref{con1}, we can construct an inverse-closed subset $S$ of $G\setminus\{e\}$ such that $\Cay(G,S)$ admits $H$ as an $(a, b)$-regular set, for any non-trivial normal subgroup $H$ of $G$ satisfying \eqref{equ9} and every pair of integers $a$ and $b$ as in (a3).
+Combining this construction with Construction \ref{con1}, we can construct, for any non-trivial normal subgroup $H$ of $G$ satisfying \eqref{equ9} and every pair of integers $a$ and $b$ as in (a3), an inverse-closed subset $S$ of $G\setminus\{e\}$ depending on $(a,b)$ such that $\Cay(G,S)$ admits $H$ as an $(a, b)$-regular set.

 The condition that $H$ is normal in $G$ will be used in our proof of Theorem~\ref{thm5}.
 However, we do not know any example of a non-normal subgroup $H$ of a group $G$ such that the equivalence of (a1) and (a2) or that of (b1) and (b2) fails.
 This prompts us to ask the following question. \begin{question} Is it still true that (a1) and (a2) in Theorem \ref{thm5} are equivalent if the subgroup $H$ of $G$ is not normal?
 Is it still true that (b1) and (b2) in Theorem \ref{thm5} are equivalent if the subgroup $H$ of $G$ is not normal? \end{question}